panzerdp/dmitripavlutin.com/content/posts/139-promise-all/index.md

 The interesting part is in the way the promise returned by `Promise.all()` gets resolved or rejected.

 <u>If all promises are resolved successfully</u>, then `allPromise` fulfills with an array containing fulfilled values of individual promises.
-The order of promises in the array does matter &mdash; you'll get the fulfilled values in the same order.
+The order of promises in the array does matter &mdash; you'll get the fulfilled values in that order.

 ![Promise.all() - all fullfilled](./images/all-fullfilled-9.svg)